shinokada/svelte-ant-design-icons/README.md

 ## IDE support

-If you are using an LSP-compatible editor, such as VSCode, Atom, Sublime Text, or Neovim, hovering over a component name will display a documentation link, props, and events.
+If you are using an LSP-compatible editor, such as VSCode, Atom, Sublime Text, or Neovim, hovering over a component name will display a documentation link and props.

 ## Variation

-Some icons have Filled, Outlined, and Twotone.
+Some icons have Filled, Outlined, and Twotone versions.
 You can find them at the end of filenames.

+For example:

 ```md
 AlertFilled.svelte